Our world has gone global, but some words continue to be pronounced oh-so-locally

-When referring to a place where you keep your socks (as opposed to the word that refers to someone who “draws” like, with a crayon), most Americans pronounce it as a single syllable that ends in the “r” sound, like “droar.”
-But if you pronounce it like “draw” (rhymes with “straw”), there’s a really good chance you’re from the metropolitan New York area (such as Queens, Brooklyn, Long Island, or regions of northern New Jersey).
-Brush up on the true meanings behind these 70 commonly misused words and phrases.
+When referring to a place where you keep your socks (as opposed to the word that refers to someone who draws, say, with a crayon), most Americans pronounce it as a single syllable that ends in the r sound, like droar.
+But if you pronounce it the other way, as draw (rhymes with straw), there’s a really good chance you’re from the metropolitan New York City area (such as Brooklyn, Queens, Long Island or regions of northern New Jersey).

 Cot

-Most Americans pronounce this word that refers to a place to sleep as kaht (with the long, drawn-out “ah” sound).
-But if you pronounce it to rhyme with “caught” (rhymes with “taught” and “taut”), then you’re likely from the Boston area.
-The same goes for other “-ot” words, like lot, rot, clot, tot, hot, and not.
+Most Americans pronounce this word that refers to a place to sleep as kaht (with a long, drawn-out ah sound).
+But if you pronounce it as a rhyme for caught (or taught and taut), then you’re likely from the Boston area.
+The same goes for other -ot words, like lot, rot, clot, tot, hot and not.

 Caught

-Looking at it from the other direction, folks who pronounce the word “caught” like “kAHt” are almost invariably from the American West.
-Find out the 20 words that even smart people mispronounce.
+Looking at it from the other direction, folks who pronounce the word caught (the past tense of catch) like kAHt are almost invariably from the American West.

 Say this sentence aloud: “Everyone’s merry that Mary’s set to marry.”